rockNroll87q/DetectingAwarenessfMRIstimulation/README.md

 ### What it does?

-Three conditions: tennis, house, and faces (two in the gif below).
+Three conditions: tennis, house, and faces (two in the gif below), with both the written and spoken instructions.

 <p align="center">